cozy/cozy-stack/docs/jsonapi.md

 If there is more docs after the limit, the response will contain a `next` key in its links section, with a `page[cursor]` set to fetch docs starting after the last one from current request.

+Alternatively, the client can opt in for skip mode by using `page[skip]`.
+When using skip, the number given in `page[skip]` is number of element ignored before returning value.
+Similarly, the response will contain a next link with a `page[skip]` set for next page (skip + limit).

 ### Example